supersat/starpatch/README.md

 # starpatch

-An ancient tool for running Starcraft in windowed mode
+An ancient tool for running Starcraft in windowed mode.

+THIS ONLY WORKS FOR STARCRAFT 1.10 AND IS ONLY FOR HISTORICAL INTEREST.